cleversamer/DSA/README.md

 Hello everybody,
 This is a full-source to learn Data Structures and Algorithms using Java programming language.

-* What does repository covers?
+* What does repository cover?
 1. Arrays
 2. Linked Lists
 3. Trees